|Punt Returns||Kick Returns|

 2013 Freshman All-American

-2013: A second-team All-ACC selection by both the coaches and ACSMA … The league’s defensive rookie of the year by both groups … A first-team freshman All-American by the FWAA, Sporting News, 247Sports and College Football News … Played in all 13 games, making 12 starts … Was in on 851 plays, 757 at corner and 94 more on special teams … Intercepted six passes and made 58 tackles in his first season … Made the start at corner in his collegiate debut, finishing the opener against Alabama with four tackles … Broke up the pass that led to a Detrick Bonner interception and touchdown, while also adding a pair of tackles and a hurry against Western Carolina … Made five tackles and broke up a pass at East Carolina … Added an interception to his seven tackles against Marshall … Made it back-to-back games with an interception, while also making three tackles at Georgia Tech … Broke up a pass and made five tackles in the win over North Carolina … Had three tackles, a break-up and a hurry in the win over Pittsburgh … Made three interceptions, adding three tackles and a breakup against Duke … Earned ACC co-Defensive Back of the Week honors for his play against Duke… Had six tackles at Boston College … Totaled three tackles in the win at Miami … Made eight tackles, also forcing and recovering a fumble against Maryland … Had an interception and four breakups, while helping lead the team with eight tackles at Virginia … Named ACC Defensive Back for his play against Virginia … Had two tackles in the Sun Bowl.
+2013-14: A second-team All-ACC selection by both the coaches and ACSMA … The league’s defensive rookie of the year by both groups … A first-team freshman All-American by the FWAA, Sporting News, 247Sports and College Football News … Played in all 13 games, making 12 starts … Was in on 851 plays, 757 at corner and 94 more on special teams … Intercepted six passes and made 58 tackles in his first season … Made the start at corner in his collegiate debut, finishing the opener against Alabama with four tackles … Broke up the pass that led to a Detrick Bonner interception and touchdown, while also adding a pair of tackles and a hurry against Western Carolina … Made five tackles and broke up a pass at East Carolina … Added an interception to his seven tackles against Marshall … Made it back-to-back games with an interception, while also making three tackles at Georgia Tech … Broke up a pass and made five tackles in the win over North Carolina … Had three tackles, a break up and a hurry in the win over Pittsburgh … Made three interceptions, adding three tackles and a break up against Duke … Earned ACC co-Defensive Back of the Week honors for his play against Duke… Had six tackles at Boston College … Totaled three tackles in the win at Miami … Made eight tackles, also forcing and recovering a fumble against Maryland … Had an interception and four break ups, while helping lead the team with eight tackles at Virginia … Named ACC Defensive Back for his play against Virginia … Had two tackles in the Sun Bowl … Earned the Don Williams TEAM UNITED Award (player who puts the team first during spring workouts) for the defense at the end of the spring session.

 High School: Played for Coach Bob Milloy at Our Lady of Good Counsel … A PARADE First-Team All-American as an athlete … A U.S. Army All-America Game selection … A second-team All-American by MaxPreps … The Gatorade State Player of the Year in Maryland … The U.S. Army All-American Defensive Player of the Year … Listed as the No. 9 overall prospect in the country, the No. 2 cornerback in the nation and the No. 1 prospect in Maryland by Rivals … Ranked as the No. 21 player in the country by PrepStar … Ranked as the No. 1 player in the area of Maryland/D.C./Delaware/West Virginia in SuperPrep’s preseason issue … Ranked as the No. 31 player in the country, the No. 3 cornerback in the country and the No. 2 player in his state by 247Sports … Listed as the No. 3 cornerback in the country by Scout … Ranked as the No. 5 cornerback in the country, the No. 3 player in his region and the No. 1 player in the state by ESPN Recruiting Nation … Rated as the No. 55 overall player in the country and the No. 3 cornerback by MaxPreps … A member of the ESPN150, ranked 18th … Participated in the Gridiron Kings and The Opening … A preseason SuperPrep All-American … The All-Met Offensive Player of the Year, as named by The Washington Post … Had 44 receptions for 695 yards and seven touchdowns, including three in the WCAC championship game against rival DeMatha … First-team All-WCAC … Had three interceptions, eight pass breakups and 28 tackles, including a sack, as teams shied away from his side most of the season … An All-Met selection at defensive back as a junior.

-Personal: Kendall Christopher Fuller … Born 2/13/95 in Baltimore, MD … Son of Vincent Fuller and Nina Dorsey-Fuller … Has three older brothers, all of whom played or play football for Tech - Vincent, Corey and Kyle … Cousin of former Hokie football player Damien Russell … Contemplated majors are accounting or business.
+Personal: Kendall Christopher Fuller … Born Feb.
+13, 1995 in Baltimore, Md. … Son of Vincent Fuller and Nina Dorsey-Fuller … Has three older brothers, all of whom played football for Tech - Vincent, Corey and Kyle … Vincent played seven years in the NFL for the Tennessee Titans and Detroit Lions … Corey is with the Detroit Lions and Kyle was drafted in the first round of the 2014 NFL Draft by the Chicago Bears … Cousin of former Hokie football player Damien Russell … Majoring in finance.